Skip to main content

 {% endif %}

-Add comment to existing Jira issue.
+Add a comment to an existing Jira issue.
+Only works with the Update Jira Issue action.

 {